 Provisional awards that exceed the total program budget will not be made.
-WVDED may also reserve from the program budget, if necessary, an estimated amount of funds that may be required to fund projects to serve Target Locations that did not have an Eligible Project.
+WVDED may also reserve from the program budget, if necessary, an estimated amount of funds that may be required to fund Projects to serve Target Locations that do not have an Eligible Project.

 To ensure that the total amount granted does not exceed the amount available, WVDED will establish an Extremely High-Cost Threshold.
-The Extremely High-Cost Threshold is a grant cost per Target Location, above which WVDED may consider Eligible Projects with a less-preferred technology but a lower cost per Target Location.
+The Extremely High-Cost Threshold is a grant cost per Target Location above which WVDED may consider Eligible Projects with a less-preferred technology but a lower cost per Target Location.
 (See Section 5.2.1, "Ranking Levels.").
-More specifically, if the total Program cost exceeds the allocated Program budget before WVDED issues preliminary awards and all Proposed Projects in a given Target Region exceed the Extremely High-Cost Threshold then WVDED will consider less-preferred technology with a lower cost.
-WVDED will do this for all Target Regions to which it applies.
+More specifically, if the total Program cost exceeds the allocated Program budget before WVDED issues preliminary awards and all Proposed Projects in a given Target Region exceed the Extremely High-Cost Threshold then WVDED will consider a less-preferred technology with a lower cost.
+WVDED will do this for all Target Regions to which this applies.

-After establishing a set of provisionally awarded projects, if the total expected costs exceed the total Program budget, then WVDED will lower the Threshold by \$1,000 dollars and repeat the above process.
+After establishing a set of provisionally awarded Projects, if the total expected costs exceed the total Program budget, then WVDED will lower the Threshold by \$1,000 dollars and repeat the above process.
 This will continue until either the total cost of the Program stays within the Program budget or until the Extremely High-Cost Threshold hits a floor that WVDED will establish.
 If the expected costs still exceed the Budget once the Minimum Threshold is reached, WVDED will take these additional steps as necessary to meet the Budget in the following order:

-- Eliminating provisionally awarded projects that would only serve CAI Target Locations, starting with those having the highest grant cost per Target Location - Requesting that applicants modify their provisionally awarded projects to remove CAIs if it appears that removal of the CAIs would materially change the grant cost of the provisionally awarded project - Eliminating provisionally awarded projects that would only serve underserved Target Locations, starting with those having the highest grant cost per Target Location - Substituting the alternative projects that remove underserved locations from provisionally awarded projects with a mixture of unserved and underserved locations and less than 80% unserved locations - Eliminating provisionally awarded projects that would only serve 80% or more unserved Target Locations, starting with those having the highest grant cost per Target Location
+- Eliminating provisionally awarded Projects that would only serve CAI Target Locations, starting with those having the highest grant cost per Target Location. - Requesting that applicants modify their provisionally awarded Projects to remove CAIs if it appears that removal of the CAIs would materially change the grant cost of the provisionally awarded Project. - Eliminating provisionally awarded Projects that would only serve underserved Target Locations, starting with those having the highest grant cost per Target Location. - Substituting the alternative Projects that remove underserved locations from provisionally awarded Projects with a mixture of unserved and underserved locations and less than 80% unserved locations. - Eliminating provisionally awarded Projects that would only serve 80% or more unserved Target Locations, starting with those having the highest grant cost per Target Location.

-5.4Additional Awarded Areas
+5.4 Additional Awarded Areas

-At WVDED's discretion, applicants with existing or previously funded fiber or cable networks in West Virginia must accept up to an additional 20% of grant funding to build line extensions to areas in Target Areas without an awarded project that are adjacent to the applicant's existing, awarded, or otherwise previously funded network subject to an existing state, federal, or local commitment.
-WVDED will incorporate these line extension areas into the applicant's potentially awarded project.
+At WVDED's discretion, applicants with existing or previously funded fiber or cable networks in West Virginia must accept up to an additional 20% of grant funding to build line extensions to areas in Target Areas without an awarded Project that are adjacent to the applicant's existing, awarded, or otherwise previously funded network subject to an existing state, federal, or local commitment.
+WVDED will incorporate these line extension areas into the applicant's potentially awarded Projects.
 WVDED may offer more than 20%, but the applicant may choose whether or not to accept it.
 WVDED will provide notice and an opportunity for applicant to calculate the cost to build such line extensions.
-The project costs for such builds must be calculated using the cost factors that the applicant must provide match funds necessary to ensure that additional awarded areas do not cause the overall award to fall below the minimum required match.
-Applicants will not be required to accept projects that would cause them to exceed their capacity threshold.
+The project costs for such builds must be calculated using the cost factors that the applicant submitted during the pre-application phase plus pole make-ready costs as a path through.
+The applicant must provide necessary match funds.
+Applicants will not be required to accept projects that would cause them to exceed their Capacity threshold.

-WVDED may make available American Rescue Plan Act (ARPA) funds leftover from existing or previous programs in West Virigina for entities to provide line extensions.
+WVDED may make available American Rescue Plan Act (ARPA) funds leftover from existing or previous programs in West Virginia for entities to provide line extensions.
 Note that these funds will not be comingled with BEAD funds.

-5.5Sustainability Review
+5.5 Potential Award Pro Forma Review